sk8053/ter_sat_spctr_sharing/README.md

 ```
 python3 sat_interference_calc.py --lambda_ 1 --bf SVD --n_iter 10 --total_observ_time 60
 ```
 - lambda_: regularization parameters to control interference nulling.
-This value corresponds to &lambda in the paper. <br />
+This value corresponds to &lambda; in the paper. <br />
   In the paper, we used &lambda; = 1, 10. <br />
 - bf: beamforming scheme.
 There are three options: null_los, null_nlos, and SVD. <br />
       null_los: beamforming by creating nulls on LOS paths only.<br />